playcanvas/developer.playcanvas.com/content/en/user-manual/scripting/index.md

 Generally you won't have to worry about the engine code, it's a single JavaScript file included into your application via a `<script>` tag.
 If you're rewriting parts of the engine you probably don't need this introduction to scripting.

-Scripts are individual JavaScript files, which are attached to Script [Components][1] on [Entities][2] via the PlayCanvas Designer.
+Scripts are individual JavaScript files, which are attached to Script [Components][1] on [Entities][2] via the PlayCanvas Editor.
 Generally, a script file should define a single JavaScript object which is instantiated once for each Entity that it is attached to.

 **Note please make sure your scripts are not cached by the browser - otherwise you will not see the results of changes to your scripts.
 [See here.][3]**